 Are you interested in volunteering your time and talents to making historical records available?
 You may not be able to go spend a year or more in a foreign country, but there are several initiatives in need of help transcribing documents which have already been digitized.
 Consider volunteering to extract records through FamilySearch’s Indexing program or Ancestry.com’s World Archives Project for the genealogical world.
 They have records of all types in many languages and at all skill-levels in need of transcription.
 (If you have foreign language skills, FamilySearch is in particular need of help indexing non-English records such as these Czech censuses.)
 The famous Smithsonian Institution also has a fascinating transcription project open for public contribution.
 While it contains genealogically significant records like diaries and letters, many of its collections are more scientific in nature.
 You could transcribe the field notes of an 18th-century botanist, or the logbook of an astrophysicist.
 And the best part is that all three of these projects can be done from the comfort of your own home!

 Whether the records of your ancestors have been digitized or not, consider hiring Legacy Tree Genealogists to track them down.
 We have onsite researchers worldwide who can make that necessary trip and obtain what you need.
 We also provide translations and interpretations of all our findings.
 Let us do the work!
-Contact us today for a free consultation.
+Contact us today for a free quote.